dojo/docs/loader/index.rst

 Since early 2010, there has been a renewed interest in improving JavaScript modules systems.
 A single API has
 emerged: `the Asynchronous Module Definition (AMD) API <https://github.com/amdjs/amdjs-api/wiki/AMD>`_ ("AMD API").
-This API has seen dramatic uptake over 2011 and has become the defacto standard for constructing client-side JavaScript modules.
+This API has seen dramatic uptake over 2011 and has become the de facto standard for constructing client-side JavaScript modules.
 While keeping the promise of backward compatibility for the 1.x product line, Dojo fully supports this standard as of v1.7.0.
 (Note: Dojo will drop support for the legacy API in version 2.0).